rcrespo808/game_test/README.md

 **[▶️ Play Grid Runner](https://rcrespo808.github.io/game_test/)** - Play the game directly in your browser!

-> The game is automatically deployed to GitHub Pages on every push to main.
-If the link doesn't work, make sure GitHub Pages is enabled in your repository settings.
+> **Note**: The game is automatically deployed to GitHub Pages on every push to main.
+If the link doesn't work yet, you may need to:
+> 1. Enable GitHub Pages in repository **Settings → Pages**
+> 2. Set source to **"GitHub Actions"** (not "Deploy from a branch")
+> 3. Wait for the first deployment to complete after pushing

 ## How to Run